shanzahassan97/Athlete-Data-Analysis-Project/README.md

 ## 🎯 Objectives
 - **📈 Visualization of Athlete Participation by Sport**: Visualize the number of athletes participating in each sport.
-- **🥇 Country Medal Winners**: Visualize the countries that won medals in different events.
+- **🥇 Country Medal Winners**: Visualize the countries that won medals in different sports/season.
 - **🏆 Top Medal-Winning Countries**: Identify and analyze the countries with the highest medal counts.
 - **👩‍🦰👨‍🦰 Male vs Female Analysis**: Compare the performance of male and female athletes across various sports.
 - **🧑‍🤝‍🧑 Age vs Medal Count Analysis**: Examine the relationship between age and medal counts across different sports.